 Car paint damage, whether big or small, is probably the least thing that a vehicle owner like you would ever want for your prized possession.
 But sometimes, no matter how careful you are, scratches and chips just seem to appear from nowhere.
 Unattended, these damages can ruin the appearance of your ride, leading to body repairs that can seriously burn a hole in your pocket.

-This is why early detection is necessary to prevent further damage.
+This is why early detection and auto preventive maintenance are necessary to prevent further damage.
 But how can you prevent something that you are not aware of in the first place?
-This is why we at DetailXPerts prepared a list of different types of car paint damage which you can find below.
+At DetailXPerts, we prepared a list of different types of car paint damage to look out for.

 Car Paint Damage: 10 Types